 Two of our most popular posts this year offered readers interactive calculators that helped them discover whether they are part of the American middle class and the global middle class – and if they aren’t, where they do fall relative to the rest of the country or the world, respectively.

 7Millennials continue to make headlines, including on our Fact Tank posts.
-Our research showed that this confident, politically independent generation not only overtook Generation X as the largest generation in the U.S. workforce, but also overtook Baby Boomers in population size – two big milestones that resonated with our audience.
+Our research showed that this confident, politically independent generation not only overtook Generation X as the largest generation in the U.S. workforce, but also is projected to overtake Baby Boomers as the nation’s largest living adult generation – two data points that resonated with our audience.

 There was also our striking finding about Millennials and free speech: 40% of Millennials say it should be OK for the government to limit speech that’s offensive to minority groups, a far greater share than in other generations.
-Overall, our survey found that a majority of Americans say that people should be able to say offensive things about minority groups publicly.
-And our post examining how Millennials compare with their grandparents 50 years ago offered a popular long view on America’s youngest generation.
+Overall, our survey found that a majority of Americans say people should be able to say offensive things about minority groups publicly.
+And our post examining how Millennials compare with their grandparents 50 years ago offered a popular long view on this younger generation.

 8Studying the nation’s demographics and shifting habits leads us inevitably to … yes, online dating.
 Our survey about online dating sites finds that they’ve lost their stigma; in fact, a majority of Americans say they are a good way to meet people, and 5% of married or committed Americans say they’ve met their significant other this way.
 Still, a third of those who sign up say they’ve never gone on a date with someone they met on an online dating site.

 9Scientists and the general public have markedly different views on any number of topics, from evolution to climate change to genetically modified foods.
 But one thing both groups agree on is that science and math education in the U.S. leaves much to be desired.